 Contributing to an Attractive, Smart and Sustainable Working Environment in the Shipping Sector – ‘WESS’

-The maritime transport sector is vital to the lives of Europeans and of high strategic importance to the European economy.
-Suitably qualified seafarers are essential to achieving safe, secure, environmentally sound and efficient shipping.
+The high importance of the maritime sector to the European economy reflects the necessity of improving the qualifications of seafarers and enable them to achieve safe, secure, environmentally sound and efficient shipping.
 The sustainability of this dynamic sector depends on the ability to continue to attract a sufficient number of quality new entrants and retain experienced seafarers, including women seafarers and other under-represented groups.
 A creative approach involving the social partners and all other relevant stakeholders is necessary, in order to achieve both meaningful and viable solutions.

-The WESS project will involve the implementation of several activities centred around two Pillars:
+The WESS project supports the work towards jobs, growth and competitiveness of the European shipping industry and involves the implementation of several activities centred around two Pillars:

-- Conducting a research report to investigate the increased usage of digitalisation on board and possible benefits/improvements to shipboard safety and welfare; and
+b) The publication of a research report on the increased usage of digitalisation on board and the possible benefits/improvements to shipboard safety and welfare (read the executive summary);

 Pillar 2: Implementing the priority actions in the ECSA and ETF joint declaration of intention on enhanced participation of women in European shipping

-– including an awareness raising campaign and a research work to identify good practices of measures to enhance the recruitment and retention of women in the industry, including measures to deal with gender policies in the workplace.
+- The publication of “The opportunity to increase gender balance in the EU maritime sector” report, aiming to promote good practices that enhance the recruitment and retention of women in the industry, including recommendations to deal with gender policies in the workplace (read the executive summary).